-Germany calls on Turkey to accept UN findings on flotilla killings
+Germany on Saturday called on Turkey to accept the findings of a

 On Friday, the UN released a report concluding that the May 2010 raid was legal, but urged Israel to show "regret" for using excessive force and compensate the families of the dead.
 In response, Turkey expelled the Israeli ambassador to Ankara.